lookit/lookit-api/README.md

 #TODO
 - Filter the queue of studies in an organization by their status.
 - Make sure to add LoginRequiredMixin to all views that need it
+- Make sure to add permission requirements to all exp views
-- Add login, logout, forgot password, change user information for exp and web (same forms, different templates)
+- Add login, logout, forgot password, change user information web
 - Collaborator creation
   - **exp website**
   - Organization admin enters user information